 - Maintenance and evolution of long-lived planetary vortices (e.g. Jupiter’s Great Red Spot) and zonal winds;

 - The formation of stars and planets;

 - The interactions of internal and inertial gravity waves in oceans, atmospheres, and protoplanetary disks.

 Other problems that motivate our studies are more practical:

-Our research on fluids is carried out with large scale computations using spectral methods.
+Our research on fluids is carried out with large scale computations using spectral methods and deep learning.